Hawai’i Trip Journal 2010

 He led us into the house itself and quickly offered us fresh lychees, demonstrating how to bite into the rough skin and get the fruit out with teeth and suction, so we sat there nibbling lychee jelly while chatting.
 Then we accepted a tour of the grounds.

-The view was classic: in one distance was a ring of blue ocean; in another were the jagged lunar mountains and the Tor; above, a blue bowl filled with active cumuli.
+The view was postcard-like: in one distance was a ring of blue ocean; in another were the jagged lunar mountains and the Tor; above, a blue bowl filled with shape-changing cumuli.

 “We pretty much walk up here as we want.
 There’s usually not much happening.
 But one day we were really surprised; we were hanging out when an entire Hawaiian motorcycle gang showed up; they were going to the sacred site.
 Even if it had been restricted land, the site still belonged to them, the ancestors.
 They were going to hold a ceremony, pay homage to the gods of the hill.
 Those were some pretty intense dudes.”